Indoor Air Quality Advice From Your Calgary Plumbers

 If you find yourself sneezing or sniffling, your family is getting sick more, or you’re waking up in the morning feeling stuffed up, the indoor air quality in your home may be to blame.
 Dust and dander in the air; off-gassing from new carpet, paint and upholstery; and all the bacteria and viruses that are especially rampant in the winter can have a detrimental effect on your health and that of your family.
 In fact, an EPA study found “levels of about a dozen common organic pollutants to be 2 to 5 times higher inside homes than outside.”

-Here are the top culprits when it comes to poor indoor air quality, along with the best ways to clear the air:
+As Calgary’s Air Conditioning and Air Quality & Purification specialist we want to share the top culprits when it comes to poor indoor air quality, along with the best ways to clear the air:

 Dust and Pollen